Basic Secured Search

 Unspecified Security Identities

-If the permissions of an item do not specify whether a certain security identity is allowed or denied access to this item, the user authenticated with this security identity cannot see this item in their search results: when information is lacking, Coveo Cloud applies the strictest option to avoid security holes.
+If the permissions of an item don’t specify whether a certain security identity is allowed or denied access to this item, the user authenticated with this security identity can’t see this item in their search results: when information is lacking, Coveo Cloud applies the strictest option to avoid security holes.
 Therefore, for an item to be returned in a user’s search results, the user’s security identity must be specifically marked as allowed to access the item, and not marked as denied (see Denial Prevalence).

 John Smith is the author and owner of